Fitting Ideals of Projective Limits of Modules over Non-Noetherian Iwasawa Algebras: Preliminaries

 (i) $\{A_n\}_n$ is surjective from some $n_0\in \mathbb{N}$ onwards, meaning that all the transition maps $A_{n+1}\to A_n$ are surjective for indices $n\geqslant n_0$.

 (ii) The limit $X=\varprojlim A_n$ is a finitely generated, torsion module over $\Lambda$.

 If $\iota$ denotes the natural identification $\iota: R\xrightarrow{\sim}\varprojlim R_n$, then

-In other words, there is a natural isomorphism \end{theorem} The goal of this paper is to formulate and prove various generalizations of Theorem \ref{grku}.
-Before that, we remark that all the theorems in what follows still hold true if we replace the coefficient ring $\mathbb{Z}_p$ by a finite extension $\mathcal{O}$ of $\mathbb{Z}_p$.
-Moreover, the results remain true for all the higher Fitting ideals $\fitzero^r(-)$, for all $r\geq 0$, rather than just the initial Fitting ideal $\fitzero^0(-)$.
+\end{theorem} The goal of this paper is to formulate and prove various generalizations of Theorem \ref{grku}.
+Before doing that, we need to note that if $G$ is a finite abelian group with $G=P\times \Delta$, where $P$ is the Sylow $p$--subgroup of $G$, then the algebra $\Bbb Z_p[G]$ decomposes as a direct sum